Oluwakanyinsola-Oyelere/E-commerce-sales/README.md

 ### Result/Findings
 The analysis results are summarized as follows;
-The company sales doesn't have a specific monthly and year between the years 2015-2018 There was a steady increase in the company's sales starting from the year 2021-2020
+The company sales doesn't have a specific monthly and year between the years 2015-2018.
+There was a steady increase in the company's sales starting from the year 2021-2020.
+The West region has the highest sales while the South has the lowest sales performance as well as the profit generated for the company. the Standard class was mostly used for advanced shipping option

 ### Limitations
-I deleted the customer id column because its bogus and not needed in my analysis I deleted the order id column because its bogus and not needed in my analysis I deleted the product name column because its bogous and not needed in my analysis I formatted the data in the date column for uniformity.
+I deleted the customer id column because its bogus and not needed in my analysis.
+I deleted the order id column because its bogus and not needed in my analysis.
+I deleted the product name column because its bogous and not needed in my analysis I formatted the data in the date column for uniformity.
-I created a new column to accommodate the order_month and Ship_month to return the months of order and shipments I created a new column to generate the customer retention (as one time off or Returning customers)
+I created a new column to accommodate the order_month and Ship_month to return the months of order and shipments.
+I created a new column to generate the customer retention (as one time off or Returning customers).